Physical Education and Athletics (PE)

 Teaches safety and general procedures in handling, grooming, and tacking the horse.
 Allows mounted students to learn and practice the basic riding position and communication aids for stopping, going and turning at the walk and trot.
 Instruction will be multidisciplinary.
 Special emphasis on horse care and overall stable management, with one meeting per week unmounted.
 For those with no prior horse experience and/or no formal riding instruction.

-A. Golembeski, The department
+E. Donaldson, L. Etzel, A. Golembeski, K. Michaels, The department

 Notes: 2 PE units.
 Repeatable.
 Fee: $850.